jpvasquez-econ/RUV/1-Data-Codes/ReadMe.md

 *1-Data-Codes/8-Employment_1999_2000.Rmd*

  - **Goal:**
-1) Compute the employment level for each state and sector in year 2000 using CBS data.
+1) Compute the employment level for each state and sector in 2000 using CBS data.
-2) Compute the employment level for each state and sector in year 2000 and year 1999 using BLS data.
+2) Compute the employment level for each state and sector in 2000 and 1999 using BLS data.
-3) Compute the employment level for each country and sector in year 1999 and year 2000 using ILO and SEA data.
+3) Compute the employment level for each country and sector in 1999 and year 2000 using ILO and SEA data.
-4) Combine the previous outputs, and apply proportionality to ensure consistency with WIOD SEA.
+4) Combine the previous outputs and apply proportionality to ensure consistency with WIOD SEA.
  - **Source:** `1-Data-Codes/0-Raw_Data`
  - **Output:** `1-Data-Codes/1-Intermediate_Processed_Data`

 *1-Data-Codes/9-Migration_matrix.Rmd*

  - **Goal:**
-1) Compute ACS total state to state migration movements (knowing the sector of destination, but not the sector of origin), by year for 1999-2001.
+1) Compute ACS total state-to-state migration movements (knowing the sector of destination, but not the sector of origin) by year for 1999-2001.
-2) Compute IRS total state to state migration movements (not knowing the sector of origin, nor the sector of destination), for 1999.
+2) Compute IRS total state-to-state migration movements (not knowing the sector of origin nor the sector of destination) for 1999.
-3) Compute CPS total state to state migration movements (knowing both the sector of origin and the sector of destination), by year for 1999-2001.
+3) Compute CPS total state-to-state migration movements (knowing both the sector of origin and the sector of destination) by year for 1999-2001.
-4) Combine the data from the previous three steps to compute our final sector-state to sector-state mobility flows.
-Then we calculate the corresponding mobility shares in a case with migration and a case without migration (that is, not allowing state to state movements, just allowing sector reallocation).
+4) Combine the data from the previous three steps to compute our final sector-state to-sector-state mobility flows.
+Then, we calculate the corresponding mobility sharesmigration and a case without migration (that is, not allowing state-to- in a case with state movements, just allowing sector reallocation).
  - **Source:** `1-Data-Codes/0-Raw_Data`
  - **Output:** `1-Data-Codes/1-Intermediate_Processed_Data` and `1-Data-Codes/2-Final_Data`